waleediqbal411/waleediqbal411.github.io/_pages/about.md

 I received my MSc in Computer Science from [Information Technology University, Lahore, Pakistan](https://itu.edu.pk/) with Dean's Roll of Honors and my B.Sc. in Electrical Engineering with Honors from [University of The Punjab, Lahore, Pakistan](https://pu.edu.pk/).

+I am endorsed and recognised as UK Global Talent (Exceptional Promise) in Research and Acedemic Category by UK Government and Royal Academy of Engineering UK.

 # News
 ## September 2023
 * Paper accepted for presentation in IEEE Transactions on Learning Technologies: ["Data-Driven Artificial Intelligence in Education: A Comprehensive Review"](https://ieeexplore.ieee.org/abstract/document/10247566).